Panoptikum-social/blog.panoptikum.social/pages/privacy.md

 ## Privacy Policy

 We process your data only according to law regulations (DSGVO, TKG2003).
-In this privacy policy we inform you about the most important aspects of data processisng within our website.
+In this privacy policy we inform you about the most important aspects of data processing within our website.

 Panoptikum.social tries to store as much data as necessary and as little data as possible about you.
 All the data collected is required to offer the service.
 Panoptikum.social does not intend to collect